 The car ride up was fun.
 We talked about everything 3 girls would talk about, boys, boys, and boys.
 The next stop was Dunkin’ Donuts, which was closing as we arrived.
 Unfortunately, all they had left was decaf coffee!
 Without coffee and donuts in hand, we moved on.

 We arrived at the Pomfret Center later that night.
-We immediately threw our stuff down, grabbed a mattress spot on the floor and went off to explore and have fun.
+We immediately threw our stuff down, grabbed a mattress spot on the floor, unrolled our sleeping bags, and went off to explore and have fun.

 The LARP Rules

 We were given a late-night tour of the area by a Mythical Journeys staff member (the organization in charge of this LARP event) and a very quick lesson about all the important rules.
 Honestly, I only remember one rule right now: Clarify.
 When someone says “Clarify” they come out of character for a second and explain something in the story you might need to know.